MENU

 AskIFAS Powered by EDIS

-Magnolia denudata: Yulan Magnolia1
+Magnolia denudata: Yulan Magnolia

 Introduction

-Also known as Magnolia heptapeta , this broad, spreading, deciduous tree has a relatively fast growth rate and eventually reaches 30 to 40 feet in height with an equal spread.
+Also known as Magnolia heptapeta, this broad, spreading, deciduous tree has a relatively fast growth rate and eventually reaches 30 to 40 feet in height with an equal spread.
 The crown is open and forms a rounded outline several years after planting in full sun.
 The off-white, saucer-shaped, six-inch-diameter, fragrant blooms appear on the trees before the emergence of the seven-inch-long, dark green leaves.
 The blooms are followed by five-inch-long, brown fruits which ripen in early fall to reveal the bright red, inner seeds.
-Although there is no appreciable fall color change, the multi-stemmed, irregular form of Yulan Magnolia makes it quite striking in the winter garden after the leaves have fallen.
+Although there is no appreciable fall color change, the multi-stemmed, irregular form of Yulan magnolia makes it quite striking in the winter garden after the leaves have fallen.

-Figure 1.
 Middle-aged Magnolia denudata: Yulan Magnolia

 Figure 1.
-Middle-aged Magnolia denudata: Yulan Magnolia
+Middle-aged Magnolia denudata: Yulan magnolia.

-Credit: Ed Gilman
+Credit: Ed Gilman, UF/IFAS

 General Information